-A2.3 Expected Loss approach:
+A2.3 Expected Loss Approach:

 This approach is used where partial guarantees are provided by third-parties for debt issuances of NBFCs/HFCs.
 Typically, this approach is applied for the issuers which are NBFCs/FIs and which are into retail lending and offer a retail asset pool as a collateral for such debt.
 Pool cover along with the partial guarantee provides added comfort in such cases especially for short to medium tenors of upto 3 years.
 There could be more than one guarantee provider and the enhancement in the credit rating would depend on the combined credit profile of the guarantee providers.
 This approach focuses on arriving at an expected loss of the instrument / pool based on PD, LGD & EAD for the life of the instrument / pool after factoring in the availability of the guarantee cover at various points in time during the instrument / pool tenor.
 The guarantee structure should be such that it should be available for draw down on or before the payment due date on the obligation with the undrawn amount remaining available for drawing later on during the life of the instrument / pool.
-Furthermore, the liability created by drawing the guarantee amount should remain subordinated to the guarantee should be unconditional & irrevocable in nature.
+Furthermore, the liability created by drawing the guarantee amount should remain subordinated to the guaranteed debt and should be made payable only after the full payment of the guaranteed debt.
+The guarantee should be unconditional & irrevocable in nature.
 Further, legal opinion should be obtained on the enforceability of the guarantee as it is done for full guarantees.

-Methodology for arriving at ratings enhanced by other forms of CE:
+Methodology for Arriving at Ratings Enhanced by Other Forms of CE: B. LOC by Stronger Party:

-B. Letter of comfort (LOC) by stronger party:

-The rating takes into account credit quality of LOC provider.
+The rating considers credit quality of LOC provider.
 Additionally, the analysis incorporates effect of LOC on LOC provider's credit quality, and accordingly, suitable view on the rating of the LOC provider is taken.
 LOC is more in the form of a moral rather than a legal obligation to pay the dues under LOC if situation demands.
-CARE evaluates the market reputation of the LOC provider, the strategic importance of the issuer to the LOC provider depicted by a common name, shared identities, business linkages, etc. CARE also evaluates the contents of the LOC document to decipher the intent of the LOC provider with regard to continuity of shareholding in the issuer and support for timely debt payment.
+CARE Ratings evaluates the market reputation of the LOC provider, the strategic importance of the issuer to the LOC provider depicted by a common name, shared identities, business linkages, etc. CARE Ratings also evaluates the contents of the LOC document to decipher the intent of the LOC provider about continuity of shareholding in the issuer and support for timely debt payment.
 Depending on the above factors, the standalone rating of the issuer will be suitably notched up such that it may lie somewhere in between the standalone rating of the issuer and that of the LOC provider's rating.
 If the intent as spelt out in the LOC toward repayment of issuer debt is strongly worded such that it assumes the character of a guarantee, the rating moves significantly closer to the LOC provider's rating.
 However, it is normally not equated to the LOC provider's rating as in case of 100% unconditional and irrevocable guarantee.

-LOC from financial institutions providing credit enhancement to non-fund-based bank facilities In some cases, financial institutions like IREDA, PTC India, REC, etc., provide LOCs based on which project developers avail non-fund-based limits from banks and these LOCs are backed by term loan sanctions from the financial institutions.
+LOC from Financial Institutions providing CE to Non-fund-based Bank Facilities

+In some cases, financial institutions like IREDA, PTC India, REC, etc., provide LOCs based on which project developers avail non-fund-based limits from banks and these LOCs are backed by term loan sanctions from the financial institutions.
 These LOCs are very strongly worded and are akin to the guarantees and also incorporate 'T minus' payment mechanisms.
 The rating of these LOC-backed structures would thus move significantly close to the LOC provider's rating and in some cases may also be equated to the LOC provider's rating.